tornadoswap/docs/README.md

 ## Simple and fair

 The rules are as simple and fair as possible.

+ - The rules are as simple and fair as possible.
-No rug pulls.
+ - No rug pulls.
-Standard contracts.
+ - Standard contracts.
-100% burn of dev reward allocation (no token dumping).
+ - 100% burn of dev reward allocation (no token dumping).
-Liquidity will not be withdrawn.
+ - Liquidity will not be withdrawn.
-Multipliers and emission rates will not be changed.
+ - Multipliers and emission rates will not be changed.
-2/3 of the deposit fee used for buybacks.
+ - 2/3 of the deposit fee used for buybacks.
+ - 5% tax fees - 2% Dev team and 3% for add auto-liquidity

 Although yield farming is risky, we are here to provide a secure and fair experience.
 Please refer to the How it works section for more details on how our yield farms are run.

+## Security and Smart contracts

+All of the contracts are standard contracts that were used and used in various platforms.
+Contracts are public and accessible to all

+## Risks

+Depending on your strategy, you are exposed to various risks.
+Some of them include:
+ - When you provide the liquidity you are at risk of an impermanent loss.
+ - When you buy the native token you are at risk of token value loss.
+ - When you stake other tokens, you are at risk of being unable to recoup the fee paid.

+*Always Do Your Own Research and never risk more than you can lose.*
+Although we tried to ensure the security of our contracts and the platform, there is always a risk of an exploit.

+## Contracts

+ - $TORN token: 0x
+ - MasterChef: 0x
+ - Timelock: 0x